inclusive-design/trust-meter/Terms of Reference.md

 a committee member shall work in either English or French, the two official languages of Canada.

-If a committee member has special needs, they shall be accommodated.
-For example, if a committee member uses ASL or LSQ as their means of communication, then a translation service shall be provided so that all members on the committee can communicate with one another meaningfully.
+### Equitable Participation Support

+The needs of committee members to participate equitably will be supported.
+This includes, but is not limited to, providing French/English translation services, American Sign Language (ASL) interpretation, and Langue des Signes Québécoise (LSQ) interpretation.

-Efforts shall be made to address SCC's [Gender responsivness](https://scc-ccn.ca/areas-work/diversity-and-inclusion/gender-and-standardization) goals when developing the technical specification.
+Efforts shall be made to address SCC's [Gender responsivness](https://scc-ccn.ca/areas-work/diversity-and-inclusion/gender-and-standardization) goals when developing the technical specification, and consider the [UNECE Guidelines on Developing Gender-Responsive Standards](https://unece.org/sites/default/files/2022-12/ECE_TRADE_472E.pdf).
 With respect to membership within the technical committee, efforts will be made such that all genders are represented.

 ### Roles and Responsibilities

 The committee members shall discuss and determine their roles during their earliest meetings.
-Examples of roles include, but are not limited to, chair, note-taker, specification editor(s), and so on.
+Examples of roles include, but are not limited to, meeting convenor, chair, note-taker, specification editor(s), and so on.
 The need to create new roles or change roles as time demands shall be decided by the committee as necessary.

+#### Expectations for Committee Members:

+1. Active Participation:
+  - Engagement: Actively participate in discussions and meetings, sharing your perspectives and expertise.
+  - Preparation: Come prepared to meetings by reviewing relevant materials and information in advance.
+2. Collaboration:
+  - Open Dialogue: Engage in open and respectful dialogue, listening to and considering the viewpoints of others.
+  - Constructive Feedback: Provide constructive feedback and suggestions to help refine ideas and proposals.

+#### Role of the Meeting Convenor:

+- Facilitation: The meeting convenor will facilitate discussions, ensuring that all voices are heard and that the process remains inclusive and respectful.
+- Time Management: The convenor will manage the time allocated for discussions to ensure efficient and productive meetings.
+- Conflict Resolution: The convenor will assist in mediating conflicts and guiding the committee towards consensus.

 ## Project Schedule